Other Canberra events

 Our myopic view on visual noise

-Michael Tran (Michael is an optometrist, researcher, and educator undergoing a PhD that examines how visual noise can affect the eyes’ vision and anatomy; and how this knowledge can be used to address the world’s myopia epidemic.)
+Michael Tran (Michael is an optometrist, researcher, and educator undergoing a PhD that examines how visual noise can affect the eyes’ vision and physiology; and how this knowledge can be used to address the world’s myopia epidemic.)

 ...